supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/video_data/README.md

 ### Example

 1. Add `Videos Project` layer and select project `My project`.
 2. Select some dataset from this project.
-For example, `animals` dataset.
+For example, `road` dataset.
 3. Select classes that will be used in the transformation process.
-For example, we will select `raccoon` class.
+For example, we will select `pedestrian` class.

-As a result, we will get all videos from the `animals` dataset and all objects with the `raccoon` class.
+As a result, we will get all videos from the `road` dataset and all objects with the `pedestrian` class.
 This data will be used in the next layers of the transformation process.

 ### JSON view